-- Young girls who want to come to America often don’t have access to media and proper education in order to inform them of what human trafficking is and that by coming to America they are at risk of exploitation.
+- Young girls who want to come to America often don’t have access to media and proper education to inform them of what human trafficking is and how coming to America puts them at risk of exploitation.

 Are you enjoying the show?